 - They make for a pretty good value meal.

 - They make for a pretty healthy meal – those veggies are seriously packed in there.

 - They can be breakfast or lunch.
 Dinner too if you like.

 - They’re pretty cute … don’t you think? 🙂

 I tossed feta through my frittata mixture, of course, but any cheese will work.
 If you liked, you could even add bits of cooked bacon or sausage if you wanted to make them just a tiny bit naughty.

-I took two of these to work today, popped them in the microwave for a few seconds and ate them with toasted sourdough bread and a big blob of mayonnaise.
+I grabbed two of these out of the freezer today and took them to work.
+At lunchtime I popped them in the microwave for a few seconds and ate them with toasted sourdough bread and a big blob of mayonnaise.

 - 8 eggs

-- 1 teaspoon dried herbs such as oregano, basil, mixed Mediterranean herbs
+- 1 teaspoon oregano dried (or basil or mixed Mediterranean herbs)

-- 1 handful chopped fresh herbs e.g. parsley, basil
+- 1 handful parsley fresh (or other fresh herbs e.g. basil)

 - ground pepper